-The Carlow Kilkenny Energy Agency was established by Carlow and Kilkenny Local Authorities in partnership with the Leader Development Companies in Carlow and Kilkenny to provide sustainable energy information and services to the people of Carlow and Kilkenny, to local businesses and community groups and to the Local Authorities.
+The 3 Counties Energy Agency – 3cea was established by Carlow, Kilkenny and Wexford Local Authorities in partnership with the Leader Development Companies in Carlow and Kilkenny to provide sustainable energy information and services to the people of Carlow, Kilkenny and Wexford , to local businesses and community groups, and to the Local Authorities.

-The Agency can be contacted for impartial information, advice and support by anyone considering energy management or renewable energy projects in Carlow or Kilkenny.
+The Agency can be contacted for impartial information, advice and support by anyone considering energy management or renewable energy projects in the southeast region of Ireland.

-There is a huge renewable energy resource waiting to be tapped into in Co.
-Carlow and Co.
-Kilkenny.
+There is a huge renewable energy resource waiting to be tapped into in the southeast region of Ireland.
 Full exploitation of the Accessible renewable energy resources in the Counties would mean that we could meet 50% of our primary energy requirements from local renewable energy resources.

-The Carlow Kilkenny Energy Agency carried out a survey in 2005 of the potential and practical availability of the renewable energy resources in Co.
-Carlow and Co.
-Kilkenny.
-All these resources have potential to be used to reduce our dependence on imported fossil fuels.
+3cea carried out a survey in 2005 of the potential and practical availability of renewable energy resources in Co.
+Carlow, Co.
+Kilkenny and Co.
+Wexford.
+All these resources have the potential to be used to reduce our dependence on imported fossil fuels.